textmagic/textmagic-rest-python-v2/docs/TextMagicApi.md

 Delete a contact

-> This command removes your contact completely.
+<a class=\"try-sandbox-link\" href=\"http://sandbox.textmagictesting.com/#/Contacts/deleteContact\" target=\"_blank\">Try in sandbox</a><br>> This command removes your contact completely.
 If it was assigned or saved to a shared list, it will disappear from there too.
 If you only need to remove a contact from selected lists, use the Contact assignment command in the Lists section instead, rather than deleting the contact.

 ### Example
 ```python